-The BRT is an emerging transport system specifically suited to small cities and low travel demand corridors and many cities in India are adopting it.
-The BRT operations should be separated from the bus operations for maximum efficiency.
+The BRT is an emerging transport system specifically suited to small cities and for corridors with low travel demand.
+The system is planned and developed in some cities notably Ahmedabad, Surat, Rajkot, Indore and Pune.
+The BRT operations should be separated from the normal bus operations for maximum efficiency.

 The Monorail and the Metro lite systems will have considerable import requirements as there is no manufacturing facility in India and not many cities have these systems to encourage local production.
-In this situation, these systems are expected to be expensive apart from higher rolling stock requirements even to meet modest carrying capacity (at approximately 50% of the capacity of metro system) which is to the tune of 50% more compared to regular metro systems.
+In this situation, these systems are expected to be expensive apart from higher rolling stock requirements upwards of 100% more than regular Metro System even to meet modest carrying capacity (at approximately 50% of the capacity of metro system).

-Since phase 1 are operational and Phase 2 metro corridors are under implementation in Bangalore City, the advantage of the development of Metro compared to any other rail based system will be very high.
+Since the phase 1 of Metro services are operational and Phase 2 metro corridors are under implementation, the advantage of the development of Metro compared to any other rail based system will be very high.
 Both in terms of interoperability and in terms of spares and maintenance.